-This Annual Report has been developed to outline the key outcomes as delivered by the City Council's Trading Standards Service ("the Trading Standards Service") for the period of the 1 April 2022 to the 31 March 2023.
+This Annual Report has been developed to outline the key outcomes as delivered by the City Council's Trading Standards Service ("the Trading Standards Service") for the period of the 1 April 2024 to the 31 March 2025.

-The Trading Standards Service in 2022/2023 reported to the Director of Operations and Regulatory Services, Christine Herriot.
-The responsible Cabinet Member for the Dynamic City portfolio is Councillor Irim Ali.
+The Trading Standards Service in 2024/2025 reported to the Director of City Operations, Neighbourhoods and Regulatory Services, Christine Herriot.
+The responsible Cabinet Member for the Neighbourhood Services portfolio is the Deputy Leader Councillor Alex Hay.

-The Service was staffed by a manager who fills the role as the Chief Trading Standards Officer/Chief Inspector of Weights and Measures, 2.6 (FTE) Trading Standards Officers who are qualified Inspectors of Weights and Measures, together with a 0.6 (FTE) Trading Standards Standards Enforcement Officer.
+The Service was staffed by a manager who fills the role as the Chief Trading Standards Officer/Chief Inspector of Weights and Measures, 2.6 (FTE) Trading Standards Officers who are qualified Inspectors of Weights and Measures, together with a 0.6 (FTE) Trading Standards Enforcement Officer.